Reliable, delicious and casual, with great views (kid friendly, too):

 Ultimate Burger: In the plaza across the street from Target, close to downtown.
 Organic, grass fed beef, all local fresh toppings.
 A step up from a typical fast-food joint, but still quite casual.
 Nontheless, the BEST when you are just craving a REALLY good burger.
 Original atmosphere, that can be loud at times.
 No view.
 Surf competitions are usually on the two TVs inside.
 Good fries as well.
 Lunch or Dinner.

-Daylight Mind Coffee Company: It's gorgeous, right next to Kamana Kitchen in Waterfront Row, right on Alii Dr. It is AMAZING for a cup of coffee (or even wine or a drink at happy hour); just order your local Kona coffee at the counter when you come in, and head upstairs to the outdoor deck, overlooking the water.
+Papa Kona Restaurant and Cafe (formerly Daylight Mind Coffee Company): It's gorgeous, right next to Kamana Kitchen in Waterfront Row, right on Alii Dr. It is AMAZING for a cup of coffee or tea; just order your local Kona coffee at the counter when you come in, and head upstairs to the outdoor deck, overlooking the water.
 It's heavenly.
-After 3pm, the bar is active as well upstairs.
-The restaurant itself is gorgeous and great for breakfast, lunch or dinner (higher end, price-wise for food).
-A good option for post-service dinner or reception.
+The restaurant itself is gorgeous and great for breakfast, lunch or bunch.
+They will be opening for dinner again sometime in 2020, as well as making continual menu improvements. www.PapaKona.com

 The Best "Nice" Places in and around this Side of the Island are: